 What I like about the iTwin is the fact that no data is stored on the device.
 So even if it gets lost or stolen, my data remains relatively safe.
 The iTwin provides a simple way to securely share sensitive files between 2 or more people, with zero configuration.
 Requiring a hardware key (the iTwin) makes the entire file sharing system more secure.
 SecureBox is a lovely addition to the iTwin and will be really handy if and when the device is redesigned.
 Otherwise, it’s just a hassle to carry around.
 The $99 price may be slightly too high for consumers, even after taking its features into consideration.

-In conclusion, I think the iTwin is great in terms of functionality, but is let down by poor design, and a high price point.
+The iTwin is great in terms of functionality but is let down by poor design and a high price point.